lizbethsarabia/Seattle-EV-Stations-Web-Map/README.md

 ## AI Use Disclosure

+During the development of this project, AI tools were used for only a small amount of auxiliary work, including:

+- ChatGPT was used for minor troubleshooting and code adjustments.
+- The EV charging station icons/favicons in the project were generated with the assistance of ChatGPT.
+- Copilot was used to help organize the code structure and implement some parameter designs.

-ChatGPT was used only for minor troubleshooting and small code adjustments (e.g., fixing favicon paths and resolving HTML/JS issues).
-In addition, the EV station icon / favicon used in this project was generated with the help of ChatGPT.
-All mapping logic, project design, data processing, interface features, and written content were fully created by the project team.
+Aside from the above auxiliary work, all mapping logic, project design, data processing, interface functionality, and copywriting were completed independently by the project team.

 ---